Archive for the 'Documentation' Category

 6. If [super init] returns a different object, alloc/init won't break.

-Apple's example fails test 4 (and 6, for that matter).
-BJ doesn't show an implementation for his example, but according to his own description of its behavior, it fails test 5.
-My example above passes all six tests.
+Apple’s [old] example fails test 4.
+BJ doesn’t show an implementation for his example, but according to his own description of its behavior, it fails test 5.
+My version passes all six.

 Take-aways